Teaching and Curriculum Organisation

 The School has set up a school council with elected representatives from Year 1 to Year 6.
 The council’s role is to meet and to hear the views of the children, taking forward ideas and suggestions to the Headteacher.

 We also have a Learning and Wellbeing Mentor who works across the whole school supporting children and developing their confidence, resilience and supporting them with emotional or social worries and concerns.

 Physical Education (PE)

-Swimming: Children attend lessons at Grange Paddocks pool in Years 3 and 4.
+The children in Years 3 and 4 attend lessons at Grange Paddocks pool.
 For this activity to continue it is necessary to ask for voluntary contributions towards the cost of the transport.

 Religious and Moral Education (RE)

 The ethos of the school forms the basis of moral education at Richard Whittington.
 We expect everyone in the school to show consideration for others and a tolerance for all people and their opinions.
 Our teaching is mainly Christian but we also teach about all the major world religions and cultures.
 Major religious festivals are celebrated in a variety of ways and as the children progress through the school, we aim to develop a deeper understanding of those festivals.
 We follow the agreed Hertfordshire Syllabus for RE which aims to teach children about religion and to ensure that they learn from the moral teachings of different faiths.

 Collective worship (assemblies) is held every day and takes a variety of forms including whole school assemblies, Key Stage assemblies and class assemblies.
 We like to end the school week with a whole school assembly where we can all celebrate success.